thecomputergirl/digital-heritage-handbook/_docs/trove-newspaper-harvester.md

 The harvester will look for the most recent results folder (they're named with timestamps remember?) and read the configuration details from the `metadata.json` file.
 It then inspects the `results.csv` file to see where the harvest got up to.
 Just to be on the safe side it removes the last row in the results file so that it can be reharvested.
 It then starts up again from where it was interrupted.

-If you won't to go back and restart an earlier harvest, you just need to supply the name of the folder containing the harvest:
+If you want to go back and restart an earlier harvest, you just need to supply the name of the folder containing the harvest:

 ``` shell
 $ troveharvester restart --harvest [harvest directory name (timestamp)]